TsLu1s/Atlantic/README.md

 ## Where to get it <a name = "ta"></a>

 Binary installer for the latest released version is available at the Python Package Index ([PyPI](https://pypi.org/project/atlantic/).
-The source code is currently hosted on GitHub at: https://github.com/TsLu1s/Atlantic

 ## Installation